pioneers/programming-workshop/04_strings/lesson.md

 In Lesson 1 we made the screen display `Hello World!` using the statement `print("Hello World!")`.

 `"Hello World!"` is an example of a `str` short for string.
 A string is another data type.
-Strings are similar to text - they are a group of letters or characters.
+Strings are similar to text - they are a group of letters or characters that are **strung** together.
 We mark strings by surrounding them with `"`quotation marks`"` .

 Example Strings: